espruino/BangleApps/apps/notify/README.md

 This is not an app, but instead it is a library that can be used by other applications or widgets to display messages.

+**Note:** There are other implementations of this library available such as `notifyfs` (Fullscreen Notifications).
+These can be used in the exact same way from code, but they look different to the user.

 ## Usage

 ```JS